cloudmesh-community/book/chapters/faas/openlambda.md

 ## Configuration

-:o: document the configuration parameters and how they interact.
+:o2: document the configuration parameters and how they interact.
 Also describe how to use the packages.txt file in a handler directory to specify dependencies.

 ## Architecture

-:o: concise description of the architecture.
+:o2: concise description of the architecture.